menu

 External evaluations and awards

 In 2013, our efforts were recognized when we received the Health Bureau Director-General Award at the 2nd "Let's Extend Healthy Life Expectancy!"
 Awards*1, hosted by the Ministry of Health, Labour and Welfare.
-In addition, in 2015 and 2024, we were selected as a "Health Management Brand Stock*2" jointly selected by the Ministry of Economy, Trade and Industry and the Tokyo Stock Exchange, and in 2017-2024 we were selected as a "Health Management Excellent Corporation (Large-Scale Corporation White 500)*3" for eight consecutive years.
-In addition, the company has also been consecutively certified as a "Sports Yell Company"*4 by the Sports Agency since 2017, and in 2024 it was certified as a Silver Plus.
+In addition, in 2015, 2024 and 2025, we were selected as a "Health Management Brand Stock*2" jointly selected by the Ministry of Economy, Trade and Industry and the Tokyo Stock Exchange, and in 2017-2025 we were selected as a "Health Management Excellent Corporation (Large-Scale Corporation White 500)*3" for nine consecutive years.
+In addition, the company has also been consecutively certified as a "Sports Yell Company"*4 by the Sports Agency since 2017, and in 2025 we were certified as a Silver.
 In addition, it was selected as a "2023 Excellence in Cancer Control Corporate Action" by the "Cancer Control Corporate Action" promoted by the Ministry of Health, Labour and Welfare.

 • *1 "Extend your healthy life expectancy!
 Awards" are presented to companies, organizations, and municipalities that are making outstanding efforts to raise awareness of lifestyle disease prevention and promote health in relation to the Smart Life Project's four themes: "moderate exercise", "proper diet", "smoking cessation", and "health checkups and medical examinations".